kitnil/awesome/README.md

 ## Ruby

+- [sha256-animation](https://github.com/in3rsha/sha256-animation) - Animation of the SHA-256 hash function in your terminal.
 - [pleaserun](https://github.com/jordansissel/pleaserun) - An attempt to abstract this "init" script madness.
 - [transmuter](https://github.com/kalbasit/transmuter) - The Alien device to convert Markdown and Textile files to HTML or PDF
 - [data-science-interviews](https://github.com/alexeygrigorev/data-science-interviews) - Data science interview questions and answers